vahidAK/PatMat/README.md

     -n samplename \
     /path/to/VCF/of/snvs.vcf
 ```
-(Note that as of June 2023, the StrandPhaseR dependency sometimes issues several warning messages ("closing unused connection") when this is run, but that seems to be a bug in the dependency rather than an issue with strandseq_phase.R)
+Note that as of June 2023, the StrandPhaseR dependency sometimes issues several warning messages ("closing unused connection") when this is run, but that seems to be a bug
+in the dependency rather than an issue with `strandseq_phase.R`.
+Also, this script will operate on any heterozygous biallelic SNVs it finds in the VCF you provide, even if
+the FILTER field is not PASS but LowQual or something.

 The result is a phased VCF file of SNVs ("samplename.phased.inv_aware.vcf"), which can be used with `patmat.py` as
 described below.